maikelvl/workspace/README.md

     workspace ssh

 The following will happen:
-- Create a Docker machine named boot2docker-01
+- Create a Docker machine named 'default'
 - Building the workspace from the `./workspace-image/Dockerfile`
 - Running the build workspace image which main process is a SSH daemon.
 - SSH into the workspace